Disclosures and Agreements

 If, during the period of time that you have elected to receive statements electronically, and you wish to receive a paper copy of any individual statement, you may do so by contacting Westerra at the email address or telephone number noted above.
 You agree to pay the fee according to Westerra's fee schedule for a statement printout.

 Electronic statements to Westerra Credit Union accounts will be accessed through Westerra Credit Union's Online Banking system, located on our website at www.westerracu.com.
 If you wish to receive eStatements, disclosures and notices you must have Internet access with a compatible browser and an email address that will be used to notify you when your electronic statements and/or notices are available.

 - Internet Explorer

-The electronic statements, disclosures and notices will be available at www.westerracu.com for no less than 90 days.
-To retain a copy for your purposes, you should print this information using the print command in either of the browser software packages named above.
+The eStatements, disclosures and eNotices will be available at www.westerracu.com for no less than 90 days.
+To retain a copy for your purposes, you should save this page for your records.

 EQUAL CREDIT OPPORTUNITY ACT/REGULATION B UNDER THE EQUAL CREDIT OPPORTUNITY ACT, IT IS ILLEGAL TO DISCRIMINATE IN ANY CREDIT TRANSACTION: